glenleach/ansible-aws-ec2-nodejs/Readme.md

 4. **Edit variables for provisioning:**
    - Open `vars.yaml` and update the following variables to match your AWS setup:
-     - `aws_region`: Your AWS region (e.g., us-east-1)
+     - `aws_region`: Your AWS region (e.g., eu-west-2)
      - `instance_type`: EC2 instance type (e.g., t2.micro for free tier)
      - `key_name`: Your AWS EC2 key pair name

 5. **Provision an AWS EC2 instance and security group:**
-   - Run the following command to create a security group, launch an Ubuntu EC2 instance, and update the hosts file automatically:
+   - Run the following command to create a security group and launch an Ubuntu EC2 instance:
      ```bash
      ansible-playbook provision-ec2.yaml
      ```
+   - The playbook no longer updates the static hosts file.
+All host discovery is now dynamic.

 6. **Verify Node.js application tarball:**
    - Ensure `nodejs-app-1.0.0.tgz` is present in the project directory.
 This file will be copied to the EC2 instance during deployment.

 ## Usage
 ### 1. Provision an EC2 Instance and Security Group
-Run the Ansible playbook to create a security group, launch an EC2 instance, and update the hosts file:
+Run the Ansible playbook to create a security group and launch an EC2 instance:
 ```bash
 ansible-playbook provision-ec2.yaml
 ```

 ### 2. Deploy the Node.js Application
-After the instance is running and the hosts file is updated, deploy the app:
+After the instance is running, deploy the app using dynamic inventory:
 ```bash
 ansible-playbook deploy-node.yaml
 ```